 Tomb might be more difficult because it’s an unusual word with a less common sound for a single letter <o>, even though we find it in very common words like do, to, lose & move.
 If the learner knows the word when it’s said out loud, then they will get to the right word by trying all the sounds and checking meaning in context.
 If the learner doesn’t know the word at all – doesn’t recognise it when it’s spoken out loud – then the TRT tutor simply tells them.

-There is no “magic bullet” for making up for a tiny vocabulary, just lots of reading and hard work.
+There is no miracle cure for a tiny vocabulary, just lots of reading and hard work.
 Eventually, when these words have been encountered over and over, they will become part of that reader’s “sight vocabulary”.

 Older strugglers come with a variety of “sets” of English words which have confused them for years.
 The most common are know/now, where/were, quit/quite/quiet, and was/saw.